Keynecta/keynecta.com/content/training/online-osha-training.md

       Work with the trainer to center interactive training around your organization's unique needs.
-Understand how the rules apply to your operations and how that may play a role in your organization's plan.
+Understand how the rules apply to your operations and how that may play a role in your safety program.
     button:
       enabled: false
       button_url: /contact/